mulesoft-assets/template-wday2sfdc-worker-aggregation/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Template is implemented on this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formating the output, in this case being a report.
+Functional aspect of the Template is implemented in this XML, directed by one flow responsible for aggregation of data, comparing records and finally formating the output, in this case being a report.
-The *mainFlow* organises the job in three different steps and finally invokes the *outboundFlow* that will deliver the report to the corresponding outbound endpoint.
+The *mainFlow* organizes the job in three different steps and finally invokes the *outboundFlow* that will deliver the report to the corresponding outbound endpoint.
 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.

 ### Gather Data Flow
-Mainly consisting of two calls (Queries) to SalesForce and storing each response on the Invocation Variable named *workersFromWorkday* or *usersFromSalesforce* accordingly.
+Mainly consisting of two calls (Queries) to SalesForce and storing each response to the Invocation Variable named *workersFromWorkday* or *usersFromSalesforce* accordingly.

 [Scatter Gather](http://www.mulesoft.org/documentation/display/current/Scatter-Gather) is responsible for aggregating the results from the Workday Workers and Salesforce Org Users.
 Criteria and format applied:

-+ Scatter Gather component implements an aggregation strategy that results in List of Maps with keys: **Name**, **Email**, **IDInWorkday**, **WorkerNameInWorkday**, **IDInSalesforce**.
++ Scatter Gather component implements an aggregation strategy that results in List of Maps with keys: **Name**, **Email**, **IDInWorkday**, **WorkerNameInWorkday**, **IDInSalesforce**, **UserNameInSalesforce**.

-+ Workers and Users will be matched by mail, that is to say, a record in Workday and Salesforce organisations with same mail is considered the same worker (user).
++ Workers and Users will be matched by E-mail, that is to say, a record in Workday and Salesforce organisations with the same E-mail is considered the same worker (user).

 ### Format Output Flow
-+ [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for sorting the list of users in the following order:
++ [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for sorting the list of records in the following order:

 1. Workers only in Workday
 2. Users only in Salesforce
 3. Workers and Users in both Workday and Salesforce

-All records ordered alphabetically by mail within each category.
+All records ordered alphabetically by E-mail within each category.
 If you want to change this order then the *compare* method should be modified.

-+ CSV Report [DataMapper](http://www.mulesoft.org/documentation/display/current/Datamapper+User+Guide+and+Reference) transforming the List of Maps in CSV with headers **Name**, **Email**, **IDInWorkday**, **WorkerNameInWorkday**, **IDInSalesforce** and **UserNameInSalesforce**.
++ CSV Report is generated by [Anypoint DataWeave transformer](https://developer.mulesoft.com/docs/display/current/DataWeave) transforming the List of Maps in CSV with headers **Name**, **Email**, **IDInWorkday**, **WorkerNameInWorkday**, **IDInSalesforce** and **UserNameInSalesforce**.
-+ An [Object to string transformer](http://www.mulesoft.org/documentation/display/current/Transformers) is used to set the payload as an String.
++ An [Object to String transformer](http://www.mulesoft.org/documentation/display/current/Transformers) is used to set the payload as an String.

 ## endpoints.xml<a name="endpointsxml"/>
-This is the file where you will found the inbound and outbound sides of your integration app.
+This is the file where you will find the inbound and outbound sides of your integration app.
-This Template has an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case and an [SMTP Transport](http://www.mulesoft.org/documentation/display/current/SMTP+Transport+Reference) as the outbound way to send the report.
+This Template has an [HTTP Listener Connector](http://www.mulesoft.org/documentation/display/current/HTTP+Connector) as the way to trigger the use case and an [SMTP Transport](http://www.mulesoft.org/documentation/display/current/SMTP+Transport+Reference) as the outbound way to send the report.

 ### Trigger Flow
-**HTTP Inbound Endpoint** - Start Report Generation
+**HTTP Listener Connector** - Start Report Generation
-+ `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
++ `${http.port}` is a property to be defined either in a property file or in CloudHub environment variables.
 + The path configured by default is `generatereport` and you are free to change for the one you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
 CloudHub will then route requests from your application domain URL to the endpoint.

 ### Outbound Flow
 **SMTP Outbound Endpoint** - Send Mail
-+ Both SMTP Server configuration and the actual mail to be sent are defined in this endpoint.
++ Both SMTP Server configuration and the actual E-mail to be sent are defined in this endpoint.
-+ This flow is going to be invoked from the flow that does all the functional work: *mainFlow*, the same that is invoked from the Inbound Flow upon triggering of the HTTP Endpoint.
++ This flow is going to be invoked from the flow that does all the functional work: *mainFlow*, the same that is invoked from the Inbound Flow upon triggering the HTTP Listener Connector.